ashishc/Http-Server/README.md

 3. Using Threads    : For new request new thread is created.
 4. Using ThreadPool : Limited number of threads handles the job one after another(most efficient).

+Files:

+bounded_buffer.c/h:
+Implementation of circular queue.

+csuc_http:
+Implementation of head file that has structures of http header packages.

+log.c/h:
+Functions that manages logs.

+Server.c:
+Main implementation of server code.

+Stimer.c/Stimer.h:
+All required functions to manage time.

+supporting_functions.c:
+Small functions those are used in server.c

 ##Running
 Compile using MakeFile and run with the options available.